This creamy, floral, Thai Tea Crème Brûlée takes the texture of a classic crème brûlée and combines it with a traditional Thai tea flavor profile.

 - If you want to use a thermometer to check for doneness, the custard is food safe at 150℉.
 This is a very creamy, thin custard.
 I like to cook mine to about 157℉, which is slightly more set, but still incredibly creamy.

 - Use a kitchen torch to caramelize the sugar and create the cracked tops.
-This is the most reliable and even method.
+This is the most reliable and even method (rather than using an oven broiler).

 You don't have to use a kitchen torch, but you should.
 It's the easiest and most reliable way to control the caramelization of the sugar.
 Using the broil function in the oven can be uneven and can heat up the custard too much, potentially causing it to break or separate.